 Map Labs is a continuous and ever-growing series.
-Currently released Map Labs include:
+Map Labs currently includes:

 New competitions are hosted regularly, with new opportunities to join in all the time!
 You can use the links below to follow us and join in future competitions: